klieret/verzettler/README.md

 * Tools to make bulk operations on your notes.
 E.g. to introduce backlinks (a section at the end of each note where all notes that link to the note are linked)
 * Tools to convert your notes to other formats.
 * A local web server to browse through your notes through your web server.
 Experimental support to edit your notes directly in your webbrowser was recently implemented as well.
-* Tools to analyze the graph structore of your Zettelkasten.
+* Tools to analyze the graph structure of your Zettelkasten.

 Eventually this project might converge to a browser based tool to fully manage your notes directly from the webbrowser while keeping support for other external editors, but currently it's still bits and pieces.